ibm-cloud-docs/framework-financial-services-controls/controls-output/au/au-9.2.md

 ## IBM Cloud for Financial Services profile
 {: #scc-fs-cloud-profile}

-The goals that follow are part of the IBM Cloud for Financial Services v0.6.0 profile in [{{site.data.keyword.compliance_full}}](/docs/security-compliance?topic=security-compliance-getting-started).
+The rules related to this control that follow are part of the IBM Cloud for Financial Services v1.1.0 profile in [{{site.data.keyword.compliance_full}}](/docs/security-compliance?topic=security-compliance-getting-started).

-- 3000117: Check that any Cloud Object Storage buckets used by Activity Tracker event routing are configured as cross-region
+- Check that any Cloud Object Storage buckets used by Activity Tracker Event Routing are configured as cross-region

 ## NIST supplemental guidance
 {: #nist-supplemental-guidance}

 This control enhancement helps to ensure that a compromise of the information system being audited does not also result in a compromise of the audit records.